 Christmas is celebrated on December 25th each year.
 It is originally a religious celebration, marking the day that Jesus Christ was born.
 Nowadays however, it is celebrated by both religious and non religious people alike.
 Usually people get together with family, friends and loved ones, enjoy a meal together and exchange gifts.
 It is, on the whole, a "warm and fuzzy" time of year.

-Sorry guys, Santa Claus isn't real.
-Now that we have got that out the way...
 Santa Claus (alternatively known as Father Christmas, Saint Nicolas or the fat guy in the red suit) is an icon of the Christmas season.
 It is believed that he lives in the North Pole, and throughout the year has the magical ability to monitor the behavior of every child in the world.
 He then makes a list dividing the children into two groups, the naughty and the nice and those who have been nice get presents at Christmas time.
 How does he deliver the presents?
 He flies through the sky on a sleigh pulled by 9 reindeer with his large bag of presents.
 The most famous reindeer is Rudolf who has a red nose that shines and helps Santa guide his sleigh.
-At each house he goes down the chimney and leaves the presents under the Christmas tree or he puts them in stockings (if they can fit!) that are hung up by the fire place.
+At each house he goes down the chimney and leaves the presents under the Christmas tree or he puts them in stockings (if they can fit!) that are hung up by the fireplace.
 Before he leaves he enjoys a snack that the children have left for him and then goes on his merry way.

 The Christmas tree